datasciblog/datasciblog.github.io/_posts/2020-02-26-tree-boosting-03.md

 $$−g_m = −\nabla_\theta R(\theta)|_{\theta=\theta^{(m−1)}}.$$

 To surely reduce risk however, the length of the step taken should be not too long.
-A popular way to determine the **step length** (aka learning rate) $\rho_m$ to take in the steepest descent direction is to use *line search*
+A popular way to determine the step length $\rho_m$ to take in the steepest descent direction is to use *line search*

 $$\rho_m = \underset{\rho}{\arg\min} R(\theta^{(m-1)} - \rho g_m).$$